anshgautam-github/OOPS/README.md

 ## 2. How much memory does a class occupy?
 <details><summary>Click to expand</summary>

-Classes do not consume memory.
+Classes do not consume memory — they are templates.
 Objects created from the class consume memory.

 </details>